Small measurable cardinals: Technical preliminaries

 For infinite cardinals $\kappa,\lambda$ we denote by $S^\kappa_\lambda=\{\alpha<\kappa\mid\cf(\alpha)=\lambda\}$.
 We say that a stationary subset $S\subseteq S^\kappa_\omega$ \textit{reflects} if there is some $\alpha<\kappa$ such that $\cf(\alpha)>\omega$ and $S\cap\alpha$ is stationary in $\alpha$.
 If no such $\alpha$ exists, then $S$ is a non-reflecting stationary set.
 It is a standard exercise to see that if $\kappa$ is weakly compact, then every stationary subset of $S^\kappa_\omega$ reflects.

-If $\kappa$ is a measurable cardinal and $U,U'$ are two normal measures on $\kappa$, we write $U\lhd U'$ if $U$ belongs to the ultrapower of $V$ by $U'$.
-This is a well-founded relation, and we write $o(\kappa)$, the Mitchell order of $\kappa$, to denote the range of its rank function.
-Note that $o(\kappa)=0$ if $\kappa$ is not measurable, $o(\kappa)=1$ if and only if $\kappa$ is a measurable, but is not measurable in any ultrapower by its measures, and if $o(\kappa)\geq 2$, then there is a normal measure which contains the set $\{\alpha<\kappa\mid\alpha\text{ is measurable}\}$.
+If $\kappa$ is a measurable cardinal and $U,U'$ are two normal measures on $\kappa$, we write $U\lhd U'$ if $U$ belongs to the ultrapower of $V$ by $U'$.\footnote{This definition makes sense even without assuming the Axiom of Choice.} This is a well-founded relation, and we write $o(\kappa)$, the Mitchell order of $\kappa$, to denote the range of its rank function.\footnote{See \cite[Definition~19.33]{Jech2003} for details.} Note that $o(\kappa)=0$ if $\kappa$ is not measurable, $o(\kappa)=1$ if and only if $\kappa$ is measurable, but is not measurable in any ultrapower by its measures, and if $o(\kappa)\geq 2$, then there is a normal measure which contains the set $\{\alpha<\kappa\mid\alpha\text{ is measurable}\}$.
 In particular, higher Mitchell order implies that there are many measurable cardinals in the universe.

+Throughout the course of the paper we will be interested in elementary embeddings between transitive sets in a choiceless context.
+Let us stress that the definition of an elementary embedding between \emph{set structures} $j \colon \mathcal{A} \to \mathcal{B}$ makes perfect sense without the Axiom of Choice.
+Indeed, the deep connection between elementary embeddings and ultrafilters (via {\L}o\'{s}'s theorem), which holds in $\ZFC$, can be avoided when discussing elementary embeddings between set structures in a choiceless context.